Esther Hnamte: Maa Tujhe Salaam

 Considered as patriotic song in India, Maa Tujhe Salaam is A. R. Rahman's rendition of Vande Mataram (meaning "I bow to thee, Mother") and is a Guinness World Records holder for a song performed in the most languages.
 Vande Mataram is originally a Sanskrit poem by Bankim Chandra Chatterjee and the first two verses of which were as the National Song of India in October 1937 by the Congress Working Committee.
 The Hindustan Times reported, "There are many who have sung renditions of AR Rahman's Maa Tujhe Salaam.
 However, there are only a few versions [referring to Hnamte's version] that would give you goosebumps like the original one."
 Hnamte's music video was posted on 25 October on YouTube and widely appreciated throughout the country, receiving 171,000 views in three days, over 73,000 subscribers, and 68,000 likes within a week.

 The video was made by Kima Chhangte of the Melody Records.
 The caption on her video reads:

 Dear brothers and sisters, be proud that you are an Indian.
 It is a land of love, care and affection.
 So lovely the variety in languages, cultures, lifestyle.
 Let us stand together to be good sons and daughters for our motherland in spite of the diversities.

 The Chief Minister of Mizoram, Zoramthanga commented her on Twitter as "mesmerizing," while Prime Minister Narendra Modi concurred as "Adorable and admirable!"
 Rahman also reacted, saying, "When you are showered with cuteness and love."
+Rahman's agent contacted Hnamte through her maternal uncle D. Renthlei in November 2020 discussing possible support from Rahman.